On taste

 Getting better at it

-- Accept that quality exists on a scale.
+Start by accepting that quality exists on a scale.
 If you don't buy this, nothing else matters.
 You don't have to be a snob about everything, but in whatever you care about doing well, you need to believe there's a real difference between good and great.

-- Study how they see.
+Then find the people whose work blows you away, and find who they follow.
+Keep going.
+Build a web of people whose judgment you trust.
 Don't just consume their work, learn their lens.
 Read what they read, watch their talks, understand their reasoning.
 Watching a hundred movies teaches you something; watching them through the eyes of someone at the top of the craft teaches you ten times more.

-- Critique everything.
+Critique everything.
 Move past "I like this" or "this sucks" and ask why.
 What decisions did the creator make?
 Would you have done it differently?
 Were any decisions non-obvious?
 This is a muscle.
 Do it constantly until it's automatic.
+And talk about it with others, because opinions kept to yourself never get tested.
+Most of what you'll learn comes from nerding out over details with people who care.

-- Make things and get honest feedback.
+Then make things and get honest feedback.
 Doing teaches more than watching.
 And feedback that stings is feedback that's useful.
 Always.

 The uncomfortable middle